Lessons Learned from Peaceful Warrior

 - All you have is right now.

 - Meditate.
-Be able to clear you mind and focus on the moment.
+Master the ability to clear you mind and focus on the moment.

 - Don’t let your emotions control you.